xqfq/Data-structure-implementation/README.md

 # Data structure implementation
-### Practice data structure implementation using python

 ## Description
-min-Heap is a tree-based data structure that satisfies the heap property, i.e. all nodes are less than or equal of its children
+Practice data structure implementation using python. min-Heap is a tree-based data structure that satisfies the heap property, i.e. all nodes are less than or equal of its children

 ## Test